ENERZAi/NadyaDocs/NadyaDocs/topics/Mutability-and-reference.md

 </code-block>

 ### Assigning the value
-Any value used in opus can be mutable and they can be assigned if they are mutable.
+Any value used in nadya can be mutable and they can be assigned if they are mutable.
 But, there is one thing that must be kept in mind.
 **Destination value and original value must have compatible type.**
-Opus cannot assign to value that has different type (for example, we can't assign string to integer).
+Nadya cannot assign to value that has different type (for example, we can't assign string to integer).

 <code-block lang='c#'>
 let mut dstValue = (3, 5)